-Fundamentally, from our review there are two primary mechanisms for caption rendering: (1) head-locked where the caption is rendered relative to the user's viewpoint and (2) fixed where the caption is rendered relative to a fixed location in the world, generally at the position of the character speaking.
+Fundamentally, from our review there are two primary mechanisms for caption rendering.
+1) Head-locked where the caption is rendered relative to the user's viewpoint and 2) Fixed, where the caption is rendered relative to a fixed location in the world, generally at the position of the character speaking.

 Three.js allows for the textures to be generated from any HTML5 canvas object.
-In addition to the hidden video, our HTML page contains a hidden canvas element which allows us to render any caption using any HTML or CSS styles (as shown in Fig. 4).
+In addition to the hidden video our HTML page contains a hidden canvas element which allows us to render any caption using any HTML or CSS styles.
 This canvas texture is then mapped to a plane and positioned into the scene.

 An update is triggered every time a video frame changes, and the player checks to see if the caption has changed.
-If there is a new caption, then (1) the canvas is updated to the text and style of the new caption, (2) the texture is updated and, (3) the position of the caption is updated.
-For a fixed caption, this position is attached to its relative position in the scene and placed within the fixed-caption container; however, head-locked captions are userView object which gets repositioned each time the users' viewpoint is changed.
+If there is a new caption then 1) The canvas is updated to the text and style of the new caption, 2)The texture is updated and 3) the position of the caption is updated.
+For a fixed caption this position is attached to its relative position in the scene and placed within the fixed-caption container, however head- locked captions are userView object which gets repositioned each time the users' viewpoint is changed.

-Each generated caption is assigned a target location.
-In the first instance, this is the position that is specified in the caption file.
-This concept was first used in the ImAc project where a single location was stored for each caption in an extended Timed Text Markup Language (TTML) file [19] and the location is defined in spherical coordinates.
-Within our player, the user can enable the target position to be displayed in order to help with debugging, and understanding; however, the captions do not necessarily get rendered at this location as the user may have chosen to offset the position, or it may be overridden by the display mode, for example headlocked will always render the caption into the users view.
-On opening, our framework uses a random caption generator to show what is happening in the current display mode.
-A text string is generated and given a polar position (θ) between $-\pi$ rad and π rad (-180° to 180°) and azimuthal position (φ) between -0.4 rad and 0.4 rad ($\sim -23^{\circ}$ to $\sim 23^{\circ}$) as captions are rarely positioned towards the top or bottom vertical pole.
+For each generated caption it is assigned a target location.
+In the first instance this is the position that is specified in the caption file.
+This concept was first used in the ImAc project where a single location was stored for each caption in an extended Timed Text Markup Language (TTML) file [16] and the location is defined in spherical coordinates.
+Within our player the user can enable the target position to be displayed in order to help with debugging, and understanding, however the captions do not necessarily get rendered at this location as the user may have chosen to offset the position, or it may be overridden by the display mode, for example head-locked will always render the caption into the users view.

+On opening our framework uses a random caption generator to show what is happening in the current display mode.
+A text string is generated and given a polar position ( $\theta$ ) between $-\pi$ rad and $\pi$ rad (-180° to 180°) and azimuthal position ( $\phi$ ) between -0.4 rad and 0.4 rad (~-23° to ~23°) as captions are rarely positioned towards the top or bottom vertical pole.